Introduction

 Mulching is one of the easiest ways to make summer vegetable care more forgiving.

-In spring, bare soil is not always a big issue.
-However, once the weather turns hot, exposed soil can dry out fast.
-The surface bakes, moisture evaporates, and plants have to work harder to keep growing steadily.
+Once the weather turns hot, bare soil dries out fast.
+The surface bakes, moisture disappears, and plants have to work harder to keep growing steadily.

 A mulch acts like a protective layer over the soil.
-It helps hold moisture in, softens temperature swings, and reduces the stress that can lead to bolting vegetables during dry summer weather.
+It helps hold moisture in, keeps roots cooler, and reduces the stress that can lead to bolting vegetables in dry weather.

 Good mulch materials for vegetable beds include: